aktos-io/aktos-dcs/README.md

 This design is created to match with the following requirements:

-* Easy debugging of distributed systems (eg. with `nc` by a human readable data format, JSON)
+* Easy debugging of the distributed system
-* Easy re-implementation (for another language)
+* Easy re-implementation (in another programming language)
-* Interoperable with both server-side and client-side (browser) applications.
 * Provide authentication and authorization layers out of the box
-* Easily understandable for adapting new team members
+* Easily understandable concepts to adapt new team members rapidly.
-* Easily extendable to support new protocols
+* Easily extendable to support new protocols and transports.

 # Contents